protozis/LBM_CYMB/README.md

 └── plot.p

 ```
 Tweak the parameters in this template to fit the fluid environments, like `BCV`, `LOOP` and `a.nd`, etc. Benchmarking with `speed_test` to select the best PD configuration, check the speed of fluid will not exceed the 0.3x of speed of sound by inspecting the MP4 videos.
-Next, change the value we want to control (offset in this example) with  macros like `C1X` and `C2X`:
+Next, change the value we want to control (separation in this example) with  macros like `C1X` and `C2X`:
 ```
 $> cat a.bc
 bc_no 2